PHARMACY TECHNICIAN DIPLOMA

 We recently upgraded our Pharmacy classroom to include a mock Pharmacy setting as well as new equipment and supplies.
 Students also have access to a library, computers and complimentary wifi.
-Our support staff, including our Campus Directors, Director of Education, Career Counselors, Administrative Assistant, and Financial Aid officer also work with students every step of the way ensuring that all their educational requirements are met (including being job ready by the end of the program).
+Our support staff, including our Campus Directors, Director of Education, Curriculum Support, Career Counselors, Administrative Assistant, and Financial Aid officer also work with students every step of the way ensuring that all their educational requirements are met (including being job ready by the end of the program).

-- English, Grade 12 minimum mark 60 percent OR Grade 11, minimum mark 70 percent.
+- Biology, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*

-- Math, Grade 12 minimum mark 60 percent OR Grade 11, minimum mark 70 percent.
+- Math, Grade 12 (C or U) minimum mark 60 percent OR Grade 11 (C or U), minimum mark 70 percent*

 - Confidential current immunization report to be completed by a physician (detailed information on immunization requirements are available upon request).

-- Current Canada-wide criminal record police check.
+- Current Canada-wide criminal record police check

 Prospective students will be interviewed by one of our experienced Admission Representatives.
 The purpose of the interview will be to access the student’s likely success within the industry.
 Focus will be on the prospective student’s understanding of the profession (including, but not limited to recent developments, the general roles and responsibility of a Pharmacy Technician, etc), interpersonal skills, attention to details and motivation.

-For more information on Pharmacy Technician Diploma Training
+For more information on Pharmacy Technician Diploma Training and Related Information

 - 165 Dundas Street West, 3rd Floor